cuongkane/blog/posts/2024/06/write_valuable_tests.md

 ```
 We should use a fake send_slack_message object to get rid of this mixing.

-In the python world, cleanly resolve this messy is challenging.
-It requires the team to design the code base faciliate using fake objects instead.
+In the Python world, cleanly resolving this messy is challenging.
+It requires the team to design the code base facilitate using fake objects instead.

 With DDD Architecture, the resolution could be: